Should you pay your tax bill with a credit card?

 The CRA's current interest rate for payment plans is 5 per cent, which could be less than you'd pay with a credit card (not even counting the 2.5 per cent Plastiq fee).

-"If you were to run the math on that, I think it would be best to arrange a payment plan with the CRA," says Bob Elliott, a CPA and senior manager with accounting firm Grant Thornton.
+"If you were to run the math on that, I think it would be best to arrange a payment plan with the CRA," says Bob Elliott, a CPA and former senior manager with accounting firm Grant Thornton.
 "A lot of clients say 'I don't have the money to pay.'
 It's not illegal to owe the CRA money, but there are penalties for not filing on time.
 It's better to file and have a balance owing."

 File late more than once and the penalties get even higher, so it's best to file on time, even if you can't pay your entire tax bill at once.
 But in most cases, you will be better off financially if you skip the credit card option and pay the CRA directly.